Nestor (bird): Status

-Of the four species, the Norfolk kākā and Chatham kākā became extinct in recent history.
-The last known individual of the Norfolk kākā died in captivity in London sometime after 1851, and only between seven and 20 skins survive.
-The Chatham kākā became extinct in pre-European times, after Polynesians arrived at the island, between 1550 and 1700, and is only known from subfossil bones.
-The mainland kākā is listed as endangered, and the kea is listed as vulnerable.
+Of the four species, the Norfolk kaka and Chatham kaka became extinct in recent history.
+The last known individual of the Norfolk kaka died in captivity in London sometime after 1851, and only between seven and 20 skins survive.
+The Chatham kaka became extinct in pre-European times, after Polynesians arrived at the island, between 1550 and 1700, and is only known from subfossil bones.
+The mainland kaka is listed as endangered, and the kea is listed as vulnerable.